-Joseph P. Gromacki, Chicago, IL
+Joseph P. Gromacki, Collector, Chicago, IL

 Joseph P. Gromacki will tell us about his house built in the first half of the 18th century, its collection of 17th and early 18th century American furniture and decorative arts, and the home’s bucolic landscape.
 His home, Kelton House Farm, is named for the family who built it in the upper Connecticut River Valley, near Deerfield, Massachusetts.

 The five-bay, boxed frame “saltbox” with a large brick center chimney and four fireplaces, including a large kitchen hearth with a bake oven.
 Kelton House exemplifies classic Georgian architecture, as interpreted by the rural refinement of the Connecticut River Valley in the early 18th century.
 The sense of place pervades the house from its interior chamfered corner posts; simple wall and wainscot raised paneling; feather-edged board walls; small-paned windows and interior wooden, raised panel shutters.
 Abandonment from active use at the time of the Civil War preserved the farmhouse in its original condition until the mid-20th century when it was carefully dismantled, moved, reconstructed and restored at its current site in rural Wisconsin.

 Kelton House’s furniture, ceramic, textiles and metal wares are not intended to create a period house museum of the 17th century and early 18th century Instead, the assemblage of household furnishings reflects the aesthetic achievement and diverse cultural influences of its time.
 Most of the furniture is from New England — primarily made by joiners and turners of English descent — and the middle colonies — reflecting British, Dutch and German influences.